Birdy113/alex-poker/README.md

 # alex-poker
 i didnt find any poker to RSG so i converted one free from VORP

+At the moment is in Norwegian ill convert back to english soon :D

 A free, open-source RSG RedM script for poker.

 ## Features